Do you have a flair for words and a penchant for the written craft?

 Next steps to success as a freelance blogger

-That’s why I recommend you check out a couple of other resources that will help you on your journey.
+I recommend you check out other resources that will help you out:

 - 19 Best Blogging Resources & Tools (For Pros)